apache/ftpserver/res/log/README.txt

-All the log are stored here.
+All the log files are stored here.